plotly/dash-labs/docs/05-ComponentPlugingPattern.md

 ![](https://i.imgur.com/66HhTr7.png)

 ## Component plugin example: Image shape drawing
 Here is a ComponentPlugin implementation of a shape drawing app similar to that described in https://dash.plotly.com/annotations.
 This Plugin displays a greyscale image in a plotly figure that is configured to draw rectangle shapes on drag.
-The current rectangle can also be edited by clicking it to activate shape editing more.
+The current rectangle can also be edited by clicking it to activate shape editing mode.

-The plugin proves helper methods to extract the current bounds (if any) of the active rectangle (`get_rect_bounds`), and to extract the selected slice of the original image (`get_image_slice`).
+The plugin provides helper methods to extract the current bounds (if any) of the active rectangle (`get_rect_bounds`), and to extract the selected slice of the original image (`get_image_slice`).
 The `get_output_values` method supports a `title` argument that can be used to add a custom title to the resulting figure.

 Here is an example that simply sets the title to the coordinates of the current rectangle bounds